salt-labs/docs/content/technologies/tanzu/2.1/_index.md

 ### Improved Air-gapped support

-The Tanzu CLI now includes a useful command for those of us working in internet restricted or air-gapped environments.
+The Tanzu CLI now includes a useful command via the `isolated-cluster` plugin for those of us working in internet restricted or air-gapped environments.

 - On the internet-connected run the following